 The Dutch DPA, for instance, acknowledged in its 2019 annual report that lack of resources and personnel, together with the increasing numbers of complaints, were resulting in problematic waiting times for data subjects wishing to lodge complaints.
-167 In this context, it stated that it was deploying a variety of ways to handle complaints, including simply sending a letter to the data controller, or 'discussing'.
-168 Its 2019 annual report mentions that it handles complaints in various ways, and that for a 'softer touch' it uses 'norm-transferring conversations' ('normoverdragende gesprekken') (the term is not explained), letters, or mediation.
-169 In 2020, the Dutch DPA reported that 1116 interventions were done based on complaints, an intervention being here a 'lighter form of investigation', for example a norm-transferring conversation with the organisation in violation of the GDPR, a letter to the organisation in which the DPA explains the norms, or a letter in which the authority requests more information from the organisation.
-170 In parallel, the DPA also aimed at tackling its complaints backlog notably with an appropriate budget.
-171
+In this context, it stated that it was deploying a variety of ways to handle complaints, including simply sending a letter to the data controller, or 'discussing'.
+Its 2019 annual report mentions that it handles complaints in various ways, and that for a 'softer touch' it uses 'norm-transferring conversations' ('normoverdragende gesprekken') (the term is not explained), letters, or mediation.
+In 2020, the Dutch DPA reported that 1116 interventions were done based on complaints, an intervention being here a 'lighter form of investigation', for example a norm-transferring conversation in which the DPA explains the norms, or a letter in which the authority requests more information from the organisation.
+In parallel, the DPA also aimed at tackling its complaints backlog notably with an appropriate budget.